pinmenote/pinmenote-extension/README.md

 ### Known issues

 #### Shadow root
 Open shadow root is not always displayed or parsed correctly - but at least it matches mht quality or sometimes it's better.
+Saving fragment / adding pin to shadow root is not working right now.

 #### Youtube
 Youtube use polymer dom with ```<!--css-build:shady-->```.